alexeymorgunov/unixshellcourse/Exercises2.md

 8. Write a shell program to read two numbers and display all the odd numbers between those two numbers.
 9. Right click and save the [`shakespeare.txt`](exercises/shakespeare.txt) file (all works of Shakespeare as text).
 Process it to output a list of words with frequency counts.
 Be careful with counting capitalised and non-capitalised words separately, and take care of the apostrophe!
 10. Working with the file from 9, find the most common bigrams Shakespeare uses.
 Trigrams?

 ---
+### Exercises - awk

+1. How many genes are in the [`reference genome`](exercises/Homo_sapiens.GRCh38.83.gtf.gz)?
+Don't forget to unpack the file.
+2. How many transcripts your favourite gene has, e.g. ENSG00000001461?
+3. How many exons?
+4. Which exon is the longest?
+5. Using the annotation file, print odd lines.
+6. Make a file of the transcriptIDs annotated by Havana.
+7. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.

+---
 ### License